 For more information please visit our Bulky Waste page.

-From Monday 3rd August, vans used by residents will be accepted at Easter Queenslie only between 08:00 - 11:00 and 13:00 - 16:00.
+Vans used by residents will be accepted at Easter Queenslie and Shieldhall only between 08:00 - 11:30 and 13:30 - 16:00.
 Entry will be refused at any other times.
 This is to enable us to safely manage the number of vans using the centre.

-Please do not visit any of our other centres (Dawsholm, Shieldhall or Polmadie) to use a van to transport your household materials as you will be refused entry.
+Please do not visit any of our other centres (Dawsholm or Polmadie) to use a van to transport your household materials as you will be refused entry.
 The total weight of the van must be less than 3.5 tonnes.

-All vans are required to report to the weighbridge at Easter Queenslie and not the main HWRC entry point.
+All vans are required to report to the weighbridge and not the main HWRC entry point.
 Staff on site will then provide direction to the tipping location.